 I’m not a fan of Jazz.
 It all sounds exactly the same to me.
 Like beer.
 I see its appeal, but it could do with a shot of tequila to liven things up a bit.
 So what am I doing at Radium Beerhall on the first Sunday of September?
 Trying to understand why I don’t understand jazz.
 Like the time I went to the German Beer Fest and tried to get drunk (it didn’t work, but I have more optimism for this project because it involves less physical activity on my behalf ).
 Well, Radium is the Beer Fest of Jazz.
 And Jazz, as I understand it, has to do with maturity, sophistication and generally being a ‘cool cat’.

 After the ‘Young Cats’ comes the ‘Two tenor band’ (which to my momentary disappointment doesn’t involve a Chinese tourist attempting to pay for his food with ‘two tennas’) and my mind wanders off to the Newspaper headlines papering the back side of the stage.
 Memorable one liners such as ‘Lesbians Lose Appeal’ and ‘Situation is vrot with danger’.
 My gaze continues to wander around Radium (as the theme tune to ‘Star Trek’ is jazzed down) to the old football photos; and eventually, to a sketch of this very corner (9th street and Louis Botha)-about a hundred years ago.
 And then it all falls into place.
 The two tenor saxophones are click-counted in, and with this sound, as in the picture, there is infinite possibility.
 Their final song ‘Winter Wonderland’ takes me down the dusty streets in the picture of this very city corner, glimmering with the hope of gold and the dry heat of both this afternoon and the one portrayed, with the contrast of a snowy landscape invading my ears.
-I realise that with Jazz, it’s up to you to create the story, the characters, and the scenery in your own mind.
+I realise that, with jazz, it’s up to you to create the story, the characters, and the scenery in your own mind.
 The music is just the picture-frame.
-I think I get Jazz, just for a moment.
+With a jolt, I think I get jazz.
+But then the moment passes.

 The spell is broken when I accidently loosen a chilli with my tongue from my back teeth and I am forced to reach over to my table-fellows and gulp down the nearest available drink, which is inevitably a beer.
 But next Sunday I will be back for the ‘Fat Sound 19-piece jazz band’ as advertised, and perhaps I’ll sit by the picture again whilst being immature; unsophisticated and burning my bowels with the delicious pizza.
 But most importantly, maybe I’ll understand jazz again- just for a moment.